jamespooley/brain-age-prediction/notes/grant-text.md

 ## Approaches to Motion Correction in MRI

 Given the acquisitional costs of MRI data, clinicians and researchers working with head motion-prone populations have developed a variety of techniques to facilitate the collection of usuable data.
 Although we cannot hope to be exhaustive, below we provide a brief review of approaches we feel hold the most promise for application to the population of children and adolescents with ADHD.
-For more comprehensive overviews, we direct the interested reader to Zaitsev et al. (2016) and Maclaren et al. (2012).
+For more comprehensive overviews, we interested reader is directed to recent reviews by Zaitsev et al. (2016) and Maclaren et al. (2012).

 ### Restraint, Sedation, and Behavioral Training